ALCTS seeking 2014 innovation awards nominations

 - increasing visibility, discovery and user access to electronic library resources.

 Nominations should include the name, address, phone number and email address of each nominee and nominating party, a formal statement of nomination that includes a rationale, a description of any projects that the nominee has initiated and successfully completed and letters of support and endorsement.
 Letters of endorsement from others should provide additional evidence of the worthiness of the nominee.
 The number of letters of endorsement received for a nominee shall not be a determining factor in the selection process; rather, the evidence of the person’s accomplishments that fulfill the intent of the award shall be the factor considered.
 Self-nominations will not be accepted.
-Current employees of Coutts Information Services are not eligible for the award.
+Current employees of Ingram Information Services and its subsidiaries are not eligible for the award.

-Visit the Coutts Award page for more information.
+Visit the Coutts Award page for more information:

 Outstanding Collaboration Citation